Custom inputs

 Load live example

-Even though this simplistic example doesn’t contain any input/output mechanism, it still qualifies as a full input.
-It can have a value, run validation rules (they wont be displayed, but they can block form submissions), and execute plugins.
+Even though this simple example doesn’t contain any input/output mechanism, it still qualifies as a full input.
+It can have a value, run validation rules (they won’t be displayed, but they can block form submissions), and execute plugins.
 Fundamentally, all inputs are core nodes and the input’s definition provides the mechanisms to interact with that node.

 Global custom inputs